 - (1) Canopy tree: A healthy evergreen or deciduous tree species that matures at a height of at least thirty (30) feet. - (2) Dripline: Perimeter formed by the points farthest away from the trunk of a tree where precipitation falling from the branches of that tree lands on the ground). - (3) Clearcutting: The large-scale, indiscriminate removal of trees, shrubs, and undergrowth with the intention of preparing real property for nonagricultural purposes.
 (AMENDED 05/25/99) - (4) Habitat.
-The natural environment for animals and plants that is made up of physical factors such as soil, moisture, range of temperature, and availability of light as well as biotic factors such as the availability of food, nesting sites, and shelter. - (45) A specimen or rare tree is defined as any healthy tree that: - i. has a trunk diameter at breast height (dbh) of thirty-six (36) inches or more for pine tree species; or - ii. has a trunk dbh of 18" inches or more for any species; or - iii. has a trunk dbh of 12 inches or more in the case of the species from the following list of North Carolina native canopy tree genera; or
+The natural environment for animals and, plants a that is made up of physical factors such as soil, moisture, range of temperature, and availability of light as well as biotic factors such as the availability of food, nesting sites, and shelter. - (5) Infill Development.
+The development of vacant or under-used lots within existing aeas that are already developed. - (6) Redevelopment.
+Any development on previously developed land. - (47) A specimen or rare tree is defined as any healthy tree that: - i. has a trunk diameter at breast height (dbh) of thirty-six (36) inches or more for pine tree species; or - ii. has a trunk dbh of 18" inches or more for any species; or iii. has a trunk dbh of 12 inches or more in the case of the species from the following list of North Carolina native canopy tree genera; or